HOME Family Pages Computer Help Story List Making Pictures All Pages

 4. Make sure that the very top square, labelled “Empty messages from “Deleted Items” folder on exit,” does have a tick in it.

-To see some of the other options you can set, look through the notes here.
+To see some of the other options you can set, look through the notes here. top

 Always virus checking every attachment

-Many virii also choose a name from the address book to put into the “from” heading.
-This means that it may appear that an infected email came from Joe while in fact it came from someone else who had Joe’s name in their address book.
+Many viruses also choose a name from the address book to put into the "from" heading.
+This means that it may appear that an infected email came from Joe while in fact it came from someone else who had Joe's name in their address book.

 Don’t be a thoughtless emailer